brichwin/tikz-render-service/README.md

 # TikZ Render Service

 A Node.js Express service that compiles TikZ LaTeX code snippets and returns rendered images in SVG or PNG format, with optional AI-generated accessibility descriptions.
+This was developed as a proof-of-concept project.
+The code has not been tuned for production use.
+Cacehes are used to reduce API calls to the AI as much as possible.

 ## Features